 7. Conclusions and Discussion

 Measurement is a critical component in all statistics courses (Vardeman et al., 2010).
 By incorporating metrology in the statistics curriculum, variability and measurement error may be illustrated through concrete, relatable examples.
-Further, students will be challenged to connect statistical concepts to metrology concepts such as controlling for various sources of variability when taking measurements in data collection, recognizing the importance of accuracy and precision in a measurement process, and understanding the implications of measurement error on statistical inference.
+Further, students will be challenged to connect statistical concepts to metrology concepts such as controlling for various sources of variability when taking measurements in data collection, recognizing the importance of precision and bias in a measurement process, and understanding the implications of measurement error on statistical inference.
 The pilot study provided encouragement as our comparative study of the abilities and attitudes of introductory students who participated in this study indicated an improvement after the presentation of the metrology material.
 These students were able to better read and interpret measurements, understand variability and make comparisons based on that variability.
 The students’ attitudes towards the usefulness of statistics also showed an increase.
 A more extensive study that allowed for statistical inference regarding the effectiveness of the metrology material can thus be considered for future research.

 A less measurable benefit of the presentation of the metrology material was that it forced the students to think about measurements in a new and possible unfamiliar way.
 This is especially important for non-science students enrolled in an introductory level statistics course who may not be introduced to the concept in a lab science course.
-It introduces them to questioning things that were once taken without uncertainty, which is what drives inquiry and the field of statistics.
+It introduces them to questioning things that were once taken without uncertainty, which is what drives inquiry, good decision-making, and the field of statistics.
 We envision former students pumping gas into their car or weighing bananas at the grocery store checkout wondering about the measurement error of those devices and the consequences of that error for them.

 Appendix A: Content Assessment